 What is the difference between Freeskate, Skills and Dance?

 Free Skate – consists of the execution of jumps, spins, footwork, field movements and stroking, either in isolation or performed in sequence to music.

-What are the different test levels?
+What are the different assessment and test levels?

 What is an “Off Ice” Session?

 Off Ice sessions (or dryland training) are intended to help our skaters improve on ice performance and to reduce injury risk.
 They are led by our Coaches and cover the basics of warm-up, cool-down, stretching, & strengthening as well as balance and technique for jumps and spins, and creative expression.
 Athletic shoes (runners) and appropriate active wear clothing are required for an Off Ice Session.

 Which STAR Category does my skater register in?

 In the new STAR program, skaters move through the STAR program at their own pace per discipline.
 For example, a skater may be working on STAR 3 Skills, STAR 1 Dance and STAR 2 Freeskate.
 Therefore, our Head Coach must be consulted to determine the most suitable category for the skater.

 Contact us at firstname.lastname@example.org to determine if an on-ice assessment with the Head Coach will be required.
 If needed, you will be able to arrange a time to come in for a skating assessment.
 The group assignment of a skater will be at the discretion of the Coach.